AICoE/manage-dependencies-tutorial/docs/thoth-aicoe-services.md

 ### 1. Install AICOE CI

 Start by installing the AICoE CI GitHub application by [following this link](https://github.com/apps/aicoe-ci).
-When installing this application, select your profile for the organization, and specify the repository you are working on.
+When installing this application, select your profile for the organization, and specify the repository you are working on (e.g. `manage-dependencies-tutorial`).

 ### 2. Set up robot account